 Coosa Valley Nursing Facility is an average-sized facility in Sylacauga, Alabama.
-With an A overall grade, we ranked this facility in the top ten percentile of all facilities in the country.
-We flat out can't say enough good things about this place.
-Keep reading to see this nursing home's category ratings, which also impressed us.
-You really can't do any better than a straight A report card.
+With an A overall grade, we rated this facility in the top fifth of all nursing homes in the country.
+We flat out can not say enough favorable things about this nursing home.
+Scroll down to find this facility's category grades, which also impressed us.
+You really can't do much better than a straight A profile.

 Coosa Valley Nursing Facility

 - Nursing Home

 Updated Apr 1, 2023 by Nick Reese

 Get pricing and details on Sylacauga senior living options.Get Pricing

 - Has Resident Council

 - For profit - Corporation